 'Poetry is the spontaneous overflow of powerful feelings:

-it takes its origin from emotion recollected in tranquility.'
+it takes its origin from emotion recollected in tranquillity.'

-In the year 2000 he published a small collection of his own poems in his book: Message in the Rhyme again this was a limited edition, with all profits going to the M.E Association and all printed copies sold very quickly.
-Nearly all of his poems are written in a traditional rhyming style and although some are just for fun, some have a very cutting edge and contain a very perceptive and challenging view on modern life in today’s UK society; Poems such as ‘Urban Breakdown’ and ‘Save Us’ are probably two good examples of this; although written nearly ten years ago they speak to the heart of the causes of today’s broken UK society.
-Simon has also written two contrasting war poems: ‘War Has No Winners’, is a very controversial but true observation on the futility of all wars, then his other war poem ‘Lest We Forget’ begs the question of the ultimate sacrifice so many young people made during two world wars; when looking at the state of our politically correct society and the abandonment of traditional values and Christian beliefs and our rich Christian heritage.
-What will it take before we stand and be counted and start to reclaim the lost ground that has been given up so easily.
+In 2000 Simon published a small collection of his own poems in his book, Message in the Rhyme; again this was a limited edition, with all profits going to the M.E.
+Association and all printed copies sold very quickly.
+Nearly all of his poems are written in a traditional rhyming style and although some are just for fun, some have a very cutting edge and contain a very perceptive and challenging view on modern life in today’s UK society.
+Poems such as ‘Urban Breakdown’ and ‘Save Us’ are probably two good examples of this; although written nearly ten years ago they speak to the heart of the causes of today’s broken UK society.
+Simon has also written two contrasting war poems: ‘War Has No Winners’ is a very controversial but true observation on the futility of all wars, then his other war poem, ‘Lest We Forget’, begs the question of the ultimate sacrifice so many young people made during two world wars, when looking at the state of our politically correct society and the abandonment of traditional values and Christian beliefs and our rich Christian heritage.
+What will it take before we stand to be counted and start to reclaim the lost ground that has been given up so easily?

-His favorite quotation is by Edmund Burke: ‘The only thing necessary for the triumph of evil is for good people to do nothing.’ …despite his continuing health problems Simon is certainly not doing nothing; he is doing all that he can to try to make a positive difference in this world, through the power of the written and spoken word.
+His favourite quotation is by Edmund Burke: ‘The only thing necessary for the triumph of evil is for good people to do nothing.’
+Despite his continuing health problems, Simon is certainly not doing nothing; he is doing all that he can to try to make a positive difference in this world, through the power of the written and spoken word.
 Simon never expects people to agree with what he writes but if his writing provokes a reaction, then it has achieved its objective in adding something to the debate on life and our interesting short journey on this earth.

 'One merit of poetry few persons will deny;